tigershen23/tigerthinks/_posts/2018-04-24-variational-autoencoders-explained.md

 * AE adds an encoder network that encodes latent vector/variables, then passes to decoder.
   ![basic_ae](http://kvfrans.com/content/images/2016/08/autoenc.jpg)
+  * If we save the encoded vector of an image, we can reconstruct it later by passing it into the decoder portion.
 * Can't generate anything like this though -- need an existing image to generate latent vector
 * Solution: add a constraint on encoding network forcing it to generate